Blog Series: Justice in Focus — Part 2: The Heart of Social Justice

 Scene Six: Why the Heart Still Matters

-Social justice is not easy, and it never has been.
+Social justice is not easy, and it has never been.
 It demands sacrifice from those who benefit and resilience from those who don’t.
-But if the table of society is ever to hold all of us without collapsing, its heart must keep beating in every movement, every protest, every whispered dream of something better.
+But if the table of society is ever to hold all of us without collapsing, its heart must keep beating in every movement, every protest, and every quiet dream of something better.
 That is why it matters still.
-That is why it always will.
+That is why it always will.e.
+Stay curious.
+Choose not to look away.

 Leave a Comment